dorisavedikian/Reconciliation_Project/README.md

 This did not add any more matching terms to the reconciliation....Most of the labels that were "unamtched" but scored 100% were already reconciled to nalt pref labels...

+Still need to do the following:
+- Create a script for the following:
+    - adds suffix “_rand(5)” to all the values in a column and creates a new column with this new value (currently this process is being done in excel)
+    - combine outputs of matches terms into one data frame
+    - remove duplicates from a list of proposed SME labels
+- Add links to this read me
+- Go through everything and make it so anyone can run anything from there computer